Sultan Isa Medrese: Exterior

 The long southern façade of the building is easily visible, arranged along a street on higher ground overlooking the city below.
 The other sides of the building are largely obscured by the sloping terrain around it.
 The two fluted domes of the complex, visible from the outside, correspond to the mosque and the mausoleum.
 Two buttresses on the southern façade, topped by small half-domes (also fluted like the main domes), reinforce each of the domed sections and are each located behind a mihrab (niche symbolizing the qibla or direction of prayer) of the chambers inside.
 A wall fountain is also located in the middle of the façade, below the portico of the courtyard (discussed below).

 The building is entered through a monumental portal at the southeast corner, standing around 12 metres tall.
 The recessed portal is decorated with a muqarnas vault over the doorway.
 The wall right above the door is covered by zone of stone inlay, followed by a band of geometric decoration above it.
 In the area above this is a teardrop-shaped medallion carved with calligraphic motifs, while on the side walls to the right and left of this are circular medallions carved with intricate arabesques.
 The design of the teardrop medallion consists of a symmetrical calligraphic composition (known as muthannā or muṣanna) featuring the phrase tawakkulī 'alā Allāhi ta'ālā ("I place my trust in God, may He be exalted"), arranged around a vertical axis of symmetry and topped by a vegetal motif of palmettes.
 A band of text containing a Qur'anic verse (At-Tawbah, 9:18), in a form of thuluth script, wraps around this composition.
-Above these medallions is another horizonal inscription band running across the three inner walls of the portal, containing a long foundation text including a Qur'anic excerpt (part of 27:19 or 46:14), the name of the building's founder (Sultan Isa), some praise of the founder's piety, and the date (2nd Muharram 787 AH).
+Above these medallions is another horizontal inscription band running across the three inner walls of the portal, containing a long foundation text including a Qur'anic excerpt (part of 27:19 or 46:14), the name of the building's founder (Sultan Isa), some praise of the founder's piety, and the date (2nd Muharram 787 AH).

 The front corners of portal's recess are carved into ornate engaged columns.
 Around the edges of the portal are several bands of ornamentation forming a decorative frame around the portal.
 A muqarnas cornice is accompanied by arabesque (vegetal) decoration bands.
 Inside this is another inscription band that consists of the same phrase found in the center of the teardrop medallion, except here it is repeated over and over in Kufic script.
 The top part of this decoration was restored in modern times.